 Kartik Purnima is also the birthday of Vrinda (Holy Tulsi Plant).
 On this day, Lord Vishnu’s incarnation as the fish, Matsya, was also born.
 Kartik Purnima is also supposed to be Lord Shiva’s son Kartikey’s birthday.
 According to Hindu mythology, fasting and rituals on Kartik Purnima pave the route to Dharma, Artha, Kama, and Moksha.

-We are halfway through 2023, which may have either been a satisfactory or dissatisfactory year for some?
-Who knows the latter half may get more promising check it out with the 2023 Free Yearly Report!
+We are halfway through 2024, which may have either been a satisfactory or dissatisfactory year for some?
+Who knows the latter half may get more promising check it out with the 2024 Free Horoscope Report!

 Significance of Kartik Purnima